klay-music/klay-beam/README.md

 ## Docker Container

 This docker will be run on all workers.
-When running a Beam job on GCP Dataflow, missing dependencies will be installed using pip.
-However, to save time, large or non-pip dependencies (such as ffmpeg 4) should be included in the docker container.
+When running a Beam job on GCP Dataflow with the `--setup_file` option missing dependencies will be installed using pip.
+However, to save time, large dependencies (or non-pip dependencies such as ffmpeg 4) should be included in the docker container.

 ### Docker Build Steps

 These steps build the Docker container and push to our GCP docker registry.

 1. `cd environment/`
-1. `./make-conda-lock-file.sh 002-py310` to generate a new `environment/conda-linux-64.002-py310.lock`. **IMPORTANT: Only run this step when you are changing the conda dependencies in the `environment/conda-linux-64.002-py310.yml` file.**
+1. `./make-conda-lock-file.sh 002-py310` to generate a new
+   `environment/conda-linux-64.002-py310.lock`. **IMPORTANT: Only run this step when you are changing the conda dependencies in the `environment/conda-linux-64.002-py310.yml` file.**
 2. Run `docker build -f Dockerfile.klay-beam -t klay-beam:latest .`
 3. Edit `tag-klay-beam.sh` to update the version, for example `0.2.0-rc.2`
 4. Run `tag-klay-beam.sh` to tag and push to GCP

-To test the container interactively: `docker run --rm -it --entrypoint /bin/sh klay-beam:latest`
+To test the container interactively:
+`docker run --rm -it --entrypoint /bin/sh klay-beam:latest`

 ## Code Quality
 ### Testing
 We use `pytest` for testing, there's no coverage target at the moment but essential functions and custom logic should definitely be tested.
-To run the tests:
+To run the
+tests:
 ```sh
 make tests
 ```